OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 1. comparing the contents of memory or a checksum over the contents to good values,
 2. searching memory for the signatures of unwanted modifications.

-There's some overlap with the category "detecting reverse engineering tools and frameworks," and, in fact, we demonstrated the signature-based approach in that chapter when we showed how to search process memory for Frida-related strings.
+There's some overlap with the category "detecting reverse engineering tools and frameworks", and, in fact, we demonstrated the signature-based approach in that chapter when we showed how to search process memory for Frida-related strings.
 Below are a few more examples of various kinds of integrity monitoring.

 ##### Run Time Integrity Check Examples